 Here’s an example: .
 The roots of are , where the solutions to this particular equation are .

 Whew!
 Great job if you’ve made it this far: you’re on your way to mastering algebraic concepts that trip up many test-takers.
 Feeling lost?
 You’re not alone in this.
-Our brainy math tutors have helped countless students nail middle and high school math, so help is close at hand.
+Our brainy algebra tutors have helped countless students nail middle and high school math, so help is close at hand.

-In part 2 of this series we review common mistakes in linear functions, exponents, polynomial fractions and more.
+In part 2 of this series, we review common mistakes in linear functions, exponents, polynomial fractions and more.
 Keep practicing!